Rebecca School - Therapeutic Day School

 TRAINING AND PROFESSIONAL DEVELOPMENT

 Rebecca School externship/internship programs are distinguished for their focus on clinical training and professional development for our externs/interns.
-Externs receive one hour of didactic seminar within the Psychology Department as well as an additional, two-hour didactic seminar that is provided for all departments.
+Externs receive one hour of didactic seminar within the Psychology Department as well as an additional didactic seminar that is provided for all departments.
 Finally, externs observe and participate in weekly grand rounds/case conference which include all staff (as well as the family of the student being presented).
 Didactic seminars are provided by senior clinicians from Rebecca School, as well as by outside speakers with expertise in child/adolescent development, relational psychology/DIR and the treatment of neurodevelopmental disorders.

 To be considered, applicants should, at a minimum, be in their third year of clinical, counseling, child/clinical, or combined school/child clinical psychology doctoral study during their externship year.
 All applicants should have some form of prior counseling experience and have completed coursework in cognitive and adaptive functioning assessment, psychoeducational assessment, and assessment report writing.